wwwdepot/lean-he/README.md

 `lean_he.unescape` is an alias for `lean_he.decode`.
 It takes a string of HTML and decodes any named and numerical character references in it.

->Can also use `var unescape = require('unescape');` instead to reduce the imported file size if the only need is to encode.
+>Can also use `var unescape = require('lean-he/unescape');` instead to reduce the imported file size if the only need is to unescape.

 ## Unit tests & code coverage